SAML-Toolkits/java-saml/README.md

 Add SAML support to your Java applications using this library.
 Forget those complicated libraries and use that open source library provided and supported by OneLogin Inc.

+Version < 2.5.0 uses an old version of xmlsec library (<2.1.4 which has a security vulnerability [CVE-2019-12400](https://snyk.io/vuln/SNYK-JAVA-ORGAPACHESANTUARIO-460281))

+Version 2.4.1 sets the 'strict' setting parameter to true.

 Version 2.X.X, compatible with java7 / java8.

 We [introduced some incompatibilities](https://github.com/onelogin/java-saml/issues/90), that could be fixed and make it compatible with java6.